-Presently the safety concerns have not been thoroughly investigated in respect to the use of this chemical and there are varied opinions on the associated health effects.
+Presently the safety concerns associated with the use of this chemical are under investigation with varied opinions on health effects.
 This chemical solution should be applied and treated with extreme care until the full health effects are known.
 As with any chemical it may cause some irritation when in contact with the eyes or skin and may be harmful if inhaled or ingested.
-The methanol used in this solution is corrosive and flammable and should be handled with extreme care.